Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1006/readme.md

 1. Log in as customer manager
 2. Choose the Option Candidate > Display Candidate Information
-3. Choose the desired filters (By Date, Active/All)
-4. Confirm the job openings are being listed correctly
+3. Confirm the candidate's information is being displayed correctly

 ## 5. Implementation

-The process of registering a new user in this system involves several components working together.
+The process of displaying candidates information involves several components working together.
 Here's a step-by-step explanation

-- **User Interface (ListJobOpeningUI.java)**: The process starts in the ListJobOpeningUI class, which is responsible for interacting with the user.
+- **User Interface (DisplayCandidateInfoUI.java)**: The process starts in the DisplayCandidateInfoUI class, which is responsible for interacting with the user.
 It prompts the user to enter the necessary information.
-  This class uses the ListJobOpeningController to handle the business logic.
+  This class uses the DisplayCandidateInfoController to handle the business logic.
-- **Controller (ListJobOpeningController.java):** The ListJobOpeningController class is the bridge between the UI and the business logic.
+- **Controller (DisplayCandidateInfoController.java):** The DisplayCandidateInfoController class is the bridge between the UI and the business logic.
-- **Repository (JobOpeningRepository):** The JobOpeningRepository is an interface that defines the methods for interacting with the database.
+- **Repository (CandidateRepository):** The CandidateRepository is an interface that defines the methods for interacting with the database.
 It extends the DomainRepository interface, which provides methods for basic CRUD operations.